godaddy/asherah/samples/csharp/ReferenceApp/README.md

 ## External Resource Setup
 To run the reference app with external metastores or KMS implementations, some additional setup may be required as specified below.

-### Using an ADO MetaStore
+### Using an ADO Metastore

-To use the ADO-compliant MetaStore included with the App Encryption library, the following table should be created:
+To use the ADO-compliant Metastore included with the App Encryption library, the following table should be created:

 ``` sql
 CREATE TABLE encryption_key (